 Music therapy techniques offer caregivers a powerful tool to enhance the therapeutic effects of music in their caregiving routine.
 These techniques can be easily incorporated into daily caregiving activities, providing a range of benefits for both caregivers and care recipients.

 One music therapy technique is rhythmic entrainment, where caregivers use rhythmic patterns and beats to synchronize their movements with the care recipient.
 This technique can help create a sense of connection and promote relaxation.
 Caregivers can also use music improvisation, allowing both themselves and the care recipient to express their emotions and creativity through music.
-This can foster a sense of and self-expression.
+This can foster a sense of empowerment and self-expression.

 Another effective technique is lyric analysis, where caregivers and care recipients engage in discussions about the meaning and emotions conveyed in song lyrics.
 This can help facilitate communication, emotional expression, and deeper understanding between the caregiver and care recipient.
 Caregivers can also create personalized playlists for the care recipient, incorporating their favorite songs or music that holds special meaning to them.
 This personalized approach can evoke memories, promote engagement, and enhance emotional well-being.